 Getting there has been a painful process, and not just because of the workload.
 Although Joshua had a vision for this kind of ministry, the people around him weren’t as easily able to see that vision.
 That’s why it’s important for us to figure out our own vision.

 Many secular skills are useful for God’s work and ministry.
 Accounting, medical, and legal skills are all important parts of Christianity.
-Josh tells us about Gary Haugen, the founder of the International Justice Mission, a professional lawyer who worked for the UN on the Rwandan genocide before founding his Christian organisation
+Joshua tells us about Gary Haugen, the founder of the International Justice Mission, a professional lawyer who worked for the UN on the Rwandan genocide before founding his Christian organisation